iot-block/iotchain/docs/src/main/tut/guides/deploy.md

     1. Get sample config.yaml in https://github.com/iot-block/iotchain/blob/master/etc/iotchain/config.yaml
     2. Make sure you have same genesis with our mainnet
     3. Change field 'service.host' in config.yaml
-    4. Put your 'address' and 'coinbase' in relevant field
+    4. Put your 'miner.address' & 'minder.coinbase' for your node.
+This 'minder.address' if your keystore's address.
     5. Set 'miner.enabled = true' if you are a miner
 - **Docker**